FOR IMMEDIATE RELEASE: March 19, 2012

 Shelly Angers, N.H.
 Department of Cultural Resources

-Cost for the workshop is $36.
-Preregistration and prepayment are required.
+Cost for the workshop is $45; preregistration and prepayment are required by April 6.
 The number of participants is limited, so prompt registration is recommended.

-Presented by the New Hampshire Division of Historical Resources (NHDHR), the New Hampshire State Conservation and Rescue Archaeology Program (SCRAP) and the Nashua Historical Society, this teacher workshop offers interdisciplinary lessons in social studies, math, science, art, communication and language arts.
+Presented by the New Hampshire Division of Historical Resources (NHDHR) and the New Hampshire State Conservation and Rescue Archaeology Program (SCRAP), this teacher workshop offers interdisciplinary lessons in history, art, language, mathematics, social studies and scientific inquiry.
 It provides a means to increase environmental awareness, higher-level thinking skills, stewardship values and multi-cultural appreciation.

 The workshop also includes:

 - A copy of Project Archaeology: Investigating Shelter, a new national curriculum guide for archaeology that is endorsed by the National Council for the Social Studies

 - Hands-on guidance through lessons which include the process of archaeology and issues in the preservation of historical resources

 - Information about New Hampshire’s unique archaeological record

 Archaeologist and educator Sheila Charles and NHDHR Archaeologist Tanya Krajcik will lead the workshop.